Ale9633/Ale9633/README.md

-- Ciao!
+ Ciao!
 Alessio here, nice to meet you! 👋

 - 🧑🏻‍💻UX/UI Designer📲
-- 🌱 I’m currently learning ...
+- 🌊🏄🏻‍♂️Kitesurfer
-- 💞️ I’m looking to collaborate on ...
+- 🌍 World as Home
-- 📫 How to reach me ...
+- 🔥 Proudly synesthetic

 <!---
 Ale9633/Ale9633 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.